phselin/phselin/README.md

 # Hi, I'm Pranav 👋

-Computer Science student at UBC (graduating August 2026) interested in distributed systems, networking, machine learning, and low-level design.
+Computer Science student at UBC interested in distributed systems, networking, machine learning, and low-level design.
 I like reinventing the wheel to understand how complex things work under the hood 🔩

 ## Tech ⚙️